-Legal Fellows will participate in an extensive one-month training before being placed in one of the above-listed Divisions.
+Legal Fellows will participate in an extensive three-week training program before being placed in one of the above-listed Divisions.
 Thereafter, Legal Fellows spend six months in their assigned Divisions.
-Prospective applicants must be able to commit to the entire seven months of service to be considered for a position.
-Depending on the Office’s needs and at our discretion, a Legal Fellowship may be extended an additional five months, for a maximum term of one year.
-USAO-DC does not rely on the Legal Fellowship program as a recruitment or hiring tool for full-time AUSA positions and Legal Fellows may not apply for a permanent position with the USAO-DC until six months after the end of their fellowship.
+Prospective applicants should be able to commit to the entire seven months of service to be considered for a position.
+Depending on the Office's needs and at our discretion, a Legal Fellowship may be extended an additional five months, for a maximum term of one year.
+USAODC does not rely on the Legal Fellowship program as a recruitment or hiring tool for full-time AUSA positions but Legal Fellows may apply for a permanent position without a waiting period.

-Applicants to the Legal Fellowship program must possess a J.D. degree, must be a member of the bar of any U.S. state or territory and must have at least one year of post law school experience.
+Applicants to the Legal Fellowship program must possess a J.D. degree; be a member of the bar of any U.S. state or territory; and have at least one year of post law school experience.
 This is an uncompensated position, and Legal Fellows may not be employed or on a leave of absence from in any legal position, or paid by any entity or educational institution, during their time at the USAO-DC.
 Applicants are required to be citizens of the United States, and must undergo a government background check before entering on duty.

 To apply to the Legal Fellowship program, please send a cover letter, resume, brief writing sample, and official copy of law school transcript, to: